Pants complex, TQFT and hyperbolic geometry: Introduction

 A key ingredient in the proofs of Theorems \ref{thm:QI} and \ref{thm:volume} is the following result.

 \begin{theorem} Given pants decompositions $P$ and $Q$, let $I(Q,P)$ denote their total geometric intersection number.
 Then,

 \end{theorem}

-Theorem \ref{thm:inequalities} implies that $n(P,Q)=0$ if and only if $I(P,Q)=0,$ which was previously known by work of Charles and March\'e \cite{CM}.
 We stress that the definition of $n(Q, P)$ is not symmetric in $P, Q$.
 Nevertheless, using the process of metrification, described in Appendix \ref{sec:metrification}, we define a metric $\dn$ on $\CV$ out of the quantum intersection number.

 The \emph{path metric} $\dpa$ on the pants graph $\CE$ is defined by assigning the value 1 to each edge of $\CE$.
 Work of Mazur and Minsky on the geometry of curve complexes, and Theorem \ref{thm:inequalities} can be used to show that the distances $\dpa(P, Q)$ and $\dn(P, Q)$ are within bounded ratio from each other.
 See Theorem \ref{thm:PathTQFT}.
 This, in turn, combined with Brock's result stating that $(\CV, \ \dpa) $ is quasi-isometric with the Teichm\"uller space $\TS$ equipped with its Weil-Petersson metric $d_{WP}$, gives Theorem \ref{thm:QI}.